top of page

 Our site is currently under construction

 Each woman’s life and well-being are important.
-We shouldn’t have to say that, but when essential reproductive healthcare services are denied, it affects each individual woman, her family and her community.
+We shouldn’t have to say that, but when essential reproductive healthcare services are denied, it effects each individual woman, her family and her community.

 These are not good times for women’s healthcare rights in America.
 But you, like the vast majority, agree that it’s a woman’s right to make her own reproductive choices.
 And you support women having access to reproductive healthcare.
 That’s understood.

 These stories are based on real representative circumstances we've encountered.
-Names and images are fictionalized to protect privacy — but their situations and needs are as real as they are varied.
+Names and images are fictionalized and AI-generated to protect privacy — but their situations and needs are as real as they are varied.
+The narratives are based on real-life experiences.

 1. Isabella, 24, TX 2.
 Sophia, 32, IN 3.
 Jasmine, 19, FL.
 4. Marcia, 28, SD